 Here at the Cooperative, if there is excess revenue in relation to expenses at the end of each year (what others call profit), the excess is allocated to each member in relation to the proportion of their contribution of the revenue and is called capital credits.
 The Board of Directors is responsible for determining the disposition of capital credits and their decision is based on the financial status and cash position of the cooperative.
 Directors must balance the desire to return capital to the membership, against the need and cost of borrowing funds to make distributions and improvements to the electric system.
 Egyptian Electric’s Board of Directors have established a policy that allows for discounted early distributions of capital credits to estates upon request.
 If you or someone in your family is a beneficiary of the estate of someone eligible to receive a refund, please contact us at 1-800-606-1505 and we will send you the applicable paperwork.

 These are important differences!
 Egyptian Electric is not established to create stock dividends for investors and our Board is not made of people who make a career of being board members.
 Our mission is to improve the quality of life for our member-owners.
 Our Directors are members like you, receiving electric service from Egyptian Electric and living here within our service territory.

 On behalf of our employees and Board of Directors, welcome!
-We hope you find the information and services we provide exceptional.
-If not, please contact us immediately at (800) 606-1505.
+Should you ever have any questions or concerns, please contact us immediately at (800) 606-1505.
 Below are our cooperative bylaws:Cooperative Bylaws

 Applying for Service